Kitware/SlideAtlas-Server/docs/web-api.rst

 Ultimately this file should become redundant  and the actual documentation of the flask routes should take over

+Following set of slides is a very good `Link read <http://lanyrd.com/2012/europython/srzpf/>`_  before discussing this

 Authentication (login) operations
 ---------------------------------